lostb1t/replex/README.md

 - Merge recommendations on home into one from different libraries.
 Aka have movies and shows in a single row.
 - Remove watched items from recommendations.
 - Choose between styles, shelf (default) or hero.
-- Use tmdb artwork for hero styles
+- Use tmdb artwork for hero styles.
 - Works on every client/app not only plex web!
 - Plays nice with PMM (and without).

 !!This does not alter your plex data in anyway. it only alters outgoing api requests.
 All your collections or rows are kept intact!!

-## settings
+## Settings
 Settings are set via [environment variables](https://kinsta.com/knowledgebase/what-is-an-environment-variable/)

 | Setting        	         | Default 	| Description                                                            	  |